Book Marketing Glossary

+Learn book marketing lingo, including terms such as author platform, book review, book trailer, and media kit.
 Below you’ll find a list of terms and their definitions commonly referred to in book marketing.

 Author Brand: A representation of your unique identity and image.
 A strong brand is built on the ability to build and maintain relationships with readers by communicating with a unique and recognizable voice.
 Tangible elements such as photos, logos, and cover design are also part of the author brand.

 Author Platform: An author’s expertise, personal and professional connections, and all the tools the author leverages to build an audience.

 Amazon Author Central: The site where you create your official Amazon author profile, add photos, sync your blog and social media feeds, and list events.
 Once this is set up, you’ll add (or claim) each of your books and add synopses and any endorsements you’ve received.

 Blog: A regularly updated website or web page, generally written in a personal, conversational tone.

 Book Review: A critical viewpoint written by a reader or media professional (e.g. newspaper columnist, magazine editor, blogger).

 Book Trailer: A short one- to two-minute video using a mix of images, music, video, and/or voiceover, designed to create buzz for your book before it’s released.

 Bookstore Sell Sheet: A professionally designed document containing the necessary ordering information and metadata (e.g. title, author name, publisher) required by bookstores who wish to carry your book.

 Endorsement: A brief review of your book by someone of notoriety, such as a well-known author or media personality.
 Endorsements are placed on the back cover, in the first few pages, on your website, and/or in online listings.